Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### COS( number )

-Returns the cosine of the argument 'number' in radians.
+Returns the cosine of the argument ´number´ in radians.

 ### CWD$